DCD: Domain-Oriented Design for Controlled Retrieval-Augmented Generation: Limitations

 Answer quality in this study was assessed using an LLM-as-a-Judge setup with the gpt-oss-120b model.
 The judge evaluated generated answers according to the evaluation metrics defined in Section 5, receiving as input the user query, the retrieved context, and the generated answer.
 The evaluation prompts instructed the model to assess responses according to the metric definitions and to produce a structured justification before assigning the final decision.
 The temperature for these evaluations was set to 0 to ensure deterministic scoring.

-Retrieval quality was evaluated separately using the Retrieval Coverage Score.
+Retrieval quality was evaluated separately using $RCS$.
 In this setting, the judge compared the retrieved context with the reference context and assigned a score on a three-point scale from 0 to 2, reflecting whether the retrieved information was absent, partially sufficient, or fully matched the reference context.
-For this evaluation, the temperature was set to 0.1 to allow limited variability in explanatory reasoning.
+For $RCS$ scoring, the temperature was set to 0.1 to allow limited variability in explanatory reasoning.

+In addition, two structural metrics, $D_{\text{match}}$ and $C_{\text{match}}$, were computed for each pipeline.
+These metrics measure the proportion of queries for which the system correctly identified the reference domain and collection.

+For pipelines with explicit routing mechanisms, namely DCD and DCD + Reranker, the predictions are taken directly from the output of the LLM classifier, whereas for all other pipelines they are inferred from the metadata of the top-ranked retrieved chunk.
+Unlike the answer-quality metrics, $D_{\text{match}}$ and $C_{\text{match}}$ are computed deterministically and do not rely on LLM-based evaluation.